Fraunhofer-IIS/ogrp/README.md

 OGRP is a protocol based on JSON [[RFC4627](#RFC4627)].

 For the use in RPC, zerorpc (<http://zerorpc.dotcloud.com/>) is recommended as a transport mechanism.
+Protocols that already provide message framing should use one JSON object per message.
-Other mechanisms may be used for non-RPC, e.g. plain TCP socket, a file, a serial line with a wrapping wire protocol all using [NDJ](http://en.wikipedia.org/wiki/Line_Delimited_JSON).
+Stream oriented protocols, e.g. a plain TCP socket, a file, a serial line, should use the media type "application/json-seq".
+See [[RFC7464](#RFC7464)].
 Files containing OGRP should have the filename extension *.ogrp*.

 OGRP is meant to be extendable and future-proof rather than optimized